fasrc/helmod/doc/HOWTO.md

 The default behavior and templates are designed to work with GNU-toolchain-style software packages, i.e. things that use `configure`/`make`/`make install` with standard options, with as little modification as possible.
 As an example, this document uses the automake hello-world example, `amhello-1.0.tar.gz`, distributed with automake.
-If you're new to fasrcsw, *try building and installing amhello first*, to get the hang of things.
+If you're new to HeLmod, *try building and installing amhello first*, to get the hang of things.

 ## Prepare

 Get ready to build software:

-* make sure you've cloned and configured fasrcsw according to [this](INSTALL.md#have-each-contributor-setup-a-development-repo-clone)
+* make sure you've cloned and configured HeLmod according to [this](INSTALL.md#have-each-contributor-setup-a-development-repo-clone)
 * make sure you're logged into the build host
 * make sure you're logged into your normal user account (with sudo privilege), *not* root

-`cd` to your personal fasrcsw clone.
+`cd` to your personal HeLmod clone.
 Make sure your clone is up-to-date and your environment is pristine, and setup the environment:

 ``` bash